pdf/golifx/README.md

 }
 ```

-EventUpdateLabel is emitted by a Device when it's label is updated
+EventUpdateLabel is emitted by a Device or Group when its label is updated

 #### type EventUpdatePower